GetNetworkInterfaces function

 parseAddress function

-corresponding IP address and port.
+and returns the corresponding IP address and port string.

 Parameters: